 Preheat oven to 325F degrees, racks the middle.
 Butter/oil a 7-inch springform pan.

 In a strainer, toss the shredded zucchini with the salt and let sit for ten minutes.
 Now aggressively squeeze and press out as much moisture as you can.
+Then squeeze some more.
 Set aside.